helly25/vscode-iwyu/README.md

 - `iwyu.compile_commands.json` Path to `compile_commands.json` file (supports `${workspaceFolder}` and
   `${workspaceRoot}`).
 - `iwyu.debug`: Enables additional debug output (e.g. the iwyu output).
-- `iwyu.include-what-you-use`: Path to the `include-what-you-use` executable.
+- `iwyu.diagnostics`: Enables diagnostic squigglies for unused includes.
 - `iwyu.filter_iwu_output`: Regexp expression filter for iwyu output.
 This will be used as {hrere} in '#include.*({here})'.
 For instance in order to not add system includes under '__fwd/*.', set this to '<__fwd/'.
 - `iwyu.fix_includes.py`: Path to the `fix_includes.py` script.
+- `iwyu.include-what-you-use`: Path to the `include-what-you-use` executable.

 The `include-what-you-use` tool can be configured with the following settings (names and description taken from flags):